bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

-Note the difference here between `id` and `link rel="self"`. `id` is a globally unique identifier. `link rel="self"` gives the url as visible to the device/user (i.e. scoped by the auth token).
+Note the difference here between `id` and `link rel="self"`. `id` is a globally unique identifier. `link rel="self"` gives the url as visible to the client/user (i.e. scoped by the auth mode).

 Also note that we are interpreting the `published` entry as equivalent to the tag time.
 The `updated` element can be used to indicate that the